eclipsesource/tabris-decorators/doc/databinding/@bindAll.md

 > :point_right: Make sure to first read the [introduction to data binding](./index.md).

-This decorator creates two-way bindings within a custom component.
+This decorator creates two-way or one-way bindings within a custom component.
 Changes to the decorated *component property value* (must be a mutable object) are reflected on the *target property* of a *target element* (child) and the other way around.

 `@bindAll` can by applied only to properties of a class decorated with [`@component`](./@component.md).
 It behaves like [`@property`](./@property.md) in most regards.
 Only one of the two decorators can be applied to the same property.